E4Examples/importworkbenchbridge/README.md

 Import Workbench Bridge
 =======================

-Provides an extension point that enables you to import parts of an application model into another application model (for example the model of the IDE)
+Provides an extension point that enables you to import parts of an application model or fragment model into the running application model (for example the model of your E3 based RCP application or the model of the Eclipse IDE)

 How to test